 The spectacular growth of East Asian economies in the mid-1990s came to a screeching halt with the 1997 Asian financial crisis.
-The big exception was China; it escaped almost unscathed (see Figure 7) and this firmed up the nation's role as primus inter pares in the gallery of East Asian developing nations.
-The Asian crisis had an important influence on East Asian regionalism, although it was not, in my reading of history, a pivotal event.
-In particular:
+The big exception was the PRC, which escaped almost unscathed (Figure 5), firming up its role as primus inter pares in the gallery of East Asian developing nations.
+The Asian crisis had an important influence on East Asian regionalism, although it was not, in the author's reading of history, a pivotal event.
+In particular

-- It deeply shook East Asians' faith in their development strategies and their heavy emphasis on US and European markets. - It created a sense of commonality among East Asian nations and networking among policy elites. - Many East Asian firms that had been protected from global competition by high tariffs suddenly found themselves faced with the full fury of globalisation; the resulting 'industrial restructuring' was far from systematic and it certainly was not optimal, but it did act as a brutal form of 'natural selection.'
+- It deeply shook East Asians' faith in development strategies and the heavy emphasis on US and European markets. - It created a sense of commonality among East Asian nations and networking among policy elites. - Many East Asian firms that had been protected from global competition by high tariffs suddenly found themselves faced with the full fury of globalization; the resulting "industrial restructuring" was far from systematic and it certainly was not optimal, but it did act as a brutal form of natural selection.
 The average East Asian firm that survived the 1997 crisis was systematically more capable of standing up to international competition than the average East Asian firm before the crisis.
-This was important since it exogenously reduced the anti-liberalisation pressure from import-competing firms.
-On the margin, this shift in political economy forces within each nation made it politically optimal to remove some tariffs that East Asian governments previously found it politically optimal to retain. - It revealed the unsuitability of APEC as a vehicle for regional cooperation. - China's economic stability during the 'storm' gave the country a big boost in its competition for new jobs and factories from the ever-growing Asian Manufacturing Matrix (see Figure 2 and Figure 7).
+This was important since it exogenously reduced the anti-liberalization pressure from import-competing firms.
+On the margin, this shift in political economy forces within each nation made it politically optimal to remove some tariffs that East Asian governments previously found it politically optimal to retain. - It revealed the unsuitability of APEC as a vehicle for regional cooperation. - PRC's economic stability during the storm gave the country a big boost in its competition for new jobs and factories from the ever-growing Asian Manufacturing Matrix (see Figure 5).

-China's looming WTO membershipe
+PRC's looming WTO membership

-Although the Asian crisis is usually viewed as the key turning point, China's WTO membership was far more important in re-arranging the alignment of pro-trade and anti-trade forces in the region.
-As the 1990s drew to a close, China's long-running attempt to join the WTO began to look like it would succeed.
-Chinese membership, many believed, would provide an external lock-in of the reforms the nation had unilaterally adopted.
-This, in turn, greatly heightened the attractiveness of China as a location for FDI from the HQ economies (Japan, Taiwan, Korea, HK and Singapore).
-This became an increasingly serious worry for the other factory economies in the region, especially Indonesia, Malaysia, Thailand, Vietnam and the Philippines.
-And this, set the stage for the next phase of Asian regionalism.
+Although the Asian crisis is usually viewed as the key turning point, PRC's WTO membership was far more important to re-arranging the alignment of pro-trade and anti-trade forces in the region.
+As the 1990s drew to a close, PRC's long-running attempt to join the WTO began to look like it would succeed.
+PRC membership, many believed, would provide an external lock-in of the reforms the nation had unilaterally adopted.
+This, in turn, greatly heightened the attractiveness of PRC as a location for FDI from the HQ economies (Hong Kong,

+China; Japan; Taipei, China; Korea; and Singapore).
+This became an increasingly serious worry for the other factory economies in the region, especially Indonesia, Malaysia, Philippines Thailand, and Viet Nam.
+And this set the stage for the next phase of Asian regionalism.

 2.2.4.
-Phase III of Asian Regionalism: China triggers a domino effect
+Phase III of Asian Regionalism: PRC triggers a domino effect

-At the November 2000 China-ASEAN Summit, Chinese premier Zhu Rongji broached the idea of an FTA between China and ASEAN.
-This Chinese initiative came as something of a surprise to

-ASEANs but it was in line with China's behaviour in the 1990s.
-One key element of the Chinese economic development strategy of the 1980s and 1990s was the desire to avoid antagonising non-Chinese states.
-Since China's success in attracting industrial jobs and investment was increasingly viewed as a threat by some ASEAN nations, Zhu Rongji decided to make a big-hearted gesture that he hoped would assuage ASEANs' concerns over Chinese competition for Factory-Asia jobs and investments.
+At the November 2000 PRC-ASEAN Summit, PRC premier Zhu Rongji broached the idea of an FTA between PRC and ASEAN.
+This initiative came as something of a surprise to ASEAN members, but it was in line with PRC's behavior in the 1990s.
+One key element of PRC's economic development strategy of the 1980s and 1990s was the desire to avoid antagonizing non-PRC states.
+Since PRC's success in attracting industrial jobs and investment was increasingly viewed as a threat by some in ASEAN, Zhu Rongji decided to make a big-hearted gesture that he hoped would assuage the ASEAN concern over PRC competition for Factory-Asia jobs and investments.